-In the default Mode, FioranoMQ creates a proprietary file-based database for storing messages.
+In the default mode, FioranoMQ creates a proprietary file-based database for storing messages.
 This database is created by default in the run folder of the profile being used.

-For example, in the default profile, the database directory can be navigated to using the path below:
+For example, in the default profile, the database directory can be navigated to, using the path below:

-%FMQ_DIR%\fmq\profiles\FioranoMQ\run.
+%FMQ\DIR%\fmq\profiles\FioranoMQ\run

-Within an enterprise server, both the servers should have their databases pointing to the same physical directory.
-The Database Directory can be specified through the command line option -fmq.db.path when running the server.
-For example, assuming that a Shared database is to be created in \fmq-db directory, the command line to launch both the servers would look be:
+Within an Enterprise Server, both of the servers should have their databases pointing to the same physical directory.
+The database directory can be specified through the command line option -fmq. db. path when running the server.
+For example, assuming that a shared database is to be created in \fmq-db directory, the command line to launch both the servers would be:

+'''

 %FMQ_DIR%\bin > fmq.bat-fmq.db.path c:\fmq-db

+'''

-Note: If both servers are to run on separate machines, the Database Directory must be made available to the other machine (by mapping the drive locally).
+Note: If both servers are to run on separate machines, the database directory must be made available to both of the machines by mapping the drive locally.